mrwizardwizard/GNU-Linux-Configuration/etc/profile.d/README.md

 TCP_QUICKACK=1 enables quickacks, which is better for latency.

 Set TCP_NODELAY=0, TCP_CORK=1, TCP_QUICKACK=0 for throughput optimization at the cost of latency.

+Remove variable LD_PRELOAD=libc_malloc_debug.so.0 and export LD_PRELOAD if you do not want to use glibc tunable glibc.malloc.check and also set glibc.malloc.check to 0